Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 - difficulty sleeping

-Smoking and vaping marijuana can lead to lung irritation and breathing problems in addition to increasing your risk for certain types of cancer.
+Smoking and vaping cannabis can lead to lung irritation and breathing problems in addition to increasing your risk for certain types of cancer.

 Plus, vaping is